MicrosoftDocs/customer-voice/fp-docs/get-started.md

 Microsoft Forms Pro is generally available on July 1, 2019.
 To try Forms Pro, you can sign up for a free 30-day trial.
 After the trial period, you'll need a paid license to continue using Forms Pro.
 For information about purchasing Forms Pro, see [Purchase Microsoft Forms Pro](purchase.md).

+> [!NOTE]
+> Microsoft Forms Pro has evolved into Dynamics 365 Customer Voice and will be generally available by end of August 2020.
+You can sign up for the trial after Dynamics 365 Customer Voice is generally available.
+If you are an existing user, use https://forms.office.com to sign in to Forms Pro.

-1. Open [https://formspro.microsoft.com](https://formspro.microsoft.com/) in a web browser.
+1. Open [https://forms.office.com](https://forms.office.com) in a web browser.

 2. Select **Get started**.